intel/intel-extension-for-transformers/examples/deployment/README.md

 It will dump latency of each operator to <curr_path>/engine_profiling/profiling_<inst_id>.csv.

 ## IPEX
 Intel® Extension for PyTorch* extends PyTorch with optimizations for extra performance boost on Intel hardware.
-Sample deployment is coming soon.